cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 For short messages this entails one extra invocation of H, which is a negligible overhead in the context of hashing to elliptic curves.

-A related issue is that the random oracle construction of {{rom}} requires evaluating two independent hash functions H0 and H1 on msg.
+A related issue is that the random oracle construction of {{term-rom}} requires evaluating two independent hash functions H0 and H1 on msg.
 A standard way to instantiate independent hashes is to append a counter to the value being hashed, e.g., H(msg || 0) and H(msg || 1).